 NOTE: Regulations may require certain balances that are not classified as deposits on other reports to be treated as deposits subject to reserve requirements and therefore included in this report.
 For example, certain debt obligations issued to nonexempt entities are defined as deposits for purposes of Regulation D and this report but are reported as borrowings on the quarterly condition reports.
-Consequently, the deposit balances on this report may differ from amounts in corresponding lines reported on your institution's quarterly report of condition and on certain other reports submitted to the Federal Reserve, the Federal Deposit Insurance Corporation (FDIC), the Office of the Comptroller of the Currency, or state regulators.
+Consequently, the deposit balances on this report may differ from amounts in corresponding lines reported on your institution's quarterly report of condition and on certain other reports submitted to the Federal Reserve, or state regulators.